 Next up is the luxury that comes from a deck boat.
 It's so much easier to schedule a whole weekend out on the boat when you know you're actually going to enjoy yourself.

 The deck boat has some of the more streamlined features of a fishing boat or speed boat, but the deck's layout is a bit more "open plan."
 This means you'll get to walk around, stretch out and find a nice restful fishing spot on board.

-With all of the additional accessories, and the ample room, a deck boat is the perfect opportunity to be able to spend lots of time with your pals (without wanting to throw them overboard).
+With all of the additional accessories and ample room, a deck boat is a perfect opportunity to be able to spend lots of time with your pals (without wanting to throw them overboard).

 Smooth Motors for Ease of Navigation

 Last, but certainly not least, is the ease of navigation.
 One great feature of deck boats for fishing is the boat's design and motor.
 With the ability to handle more nuanced and fully-charged motors, deck boats are often more agile and can better navigate the waters.

 The design of the boat itself is sleek, making sharper turns than other wide boats, which makes it spacious and perfect for slicing through the water.

 Navigating inlets, bayous and other tricky waterways is simply easier when you know you have the comfort of a slick boat underneath you and a better motor behind you.

 Featured Boat Care Product